aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/text-manipulation/_index.md

 ## What is Aspose.Page Text Manipulation?
 Aspose.Page’s text‑manipulation capabilities let you programmatically place strings, control fonts, apply Unicode characters, and position text precisely on a page.
 The API abstracts the low‑level PS/XPS syntax, so you can focus on business logic instead of document internals.

-## Why Use Aspose.Page for Text Manipulation?
+## Why use Aspose.Page for text manipulation?
 - **Cross‑format support** – Write once, output to both PostScript and XPS.
 - **Full Unicode handling** – No more missing characters in international documents.
 - **No external dependencies** – Pure .NET library, no native binaries required.